cara380nm/candlekeep/rex.md

   - :o: Mass suggestion.
 One use per long rest [^mystic-arcanum]

 #### Level 7
-  - :o: Finger of Death.
+  - :o: Plane shift.
 One use per long rest [^mystic-arcanum]

 #### Level 8
   - :o: Dominate Monster One use per long rest [^mystic-arcanum]